sandraguiar0-bit/Data-analytics-Portfolio/README.md

 - Market trend analysis

-CSV Source file with tha data: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Data-Exam-L1-2026.csv Excel file with the Macro:
+CSV Source file with tha data: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Data-Exam-L1-2026.csv Excel file with the Macro: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Projet_VBA_SANDRA.xlsm

 If you are on Macbook, before running the code, make sure that the CSV file does not open on Numbers (which it normally is, by default), it should be on excel.
-Once that is in place, you can run the code and select the CSV file as instructed and the rest of the analysis will follow!
+Once that is done, you can run the macro ("Projet_VBA2025") and select the CSV file; the rest of the automized analysis will follow!

 ---